Taine Anderson

-Taine Anderson (born 17 September 2005) is an English professional footballer who plays as a defender for Cheltenham Town on loan from EFL Championship club Bristol City.
+Taine Anderson (born 17 September 2005) is an English professional footballer who plays as a defender for EFL Championship club Bristol City.

 Career

 Anderson was born in Gloucester, and progressed through the youth-set up at Bristol City having joined in the under-7 age group.
 He signed a two-year professional contract with the club in the summer of 2024.
 He played at left-back for the Bristol City U21 side during the 2024–25 season.
 He signed a new three-year contract extension with Bristol City in July 2025.

 He joined EFL League Two club Cheltenham Town on loan for the 2025–26 season.
 He made his league debut for Cheltenham on 2 August 2025, away against Cambridge United in a 1–0 defeat.
+After injury affected his loan spell, he returned to Bristol City in January 2026.